Brainwave Entrainment And Isochronic Tones: How Do they Work?

 Personally, I prefer isochronic tones for most brainwave entrainment purposes, followed by monaural beats, then binaural beats.
 However, all three methods do work, and I recommend experimenting with all three to find what suits you best.

 Uses Of Brainwave Entrainment

-Brainwave synchronisation technologies have many uses.
+Brainwave synchronization technologies have many uses.
 They are popular with those who wish to explore altered states of consciousness such as lucid dreaming or astral projection, or who wish to develop extra sensory abilities like telepathy or remote viewing.
-They are also used to normalise mental functioning, such as in the treatment of depression, anxiety or sleep problems, or to enhance mental performance and creativity.
+They are also used to normalize mental functioning, such as in the treatment of depression, anxiety or sleep problems, or to enhance mental performance and creativity.
 Some also use brainwave entrainment to boost their physical health or healing abilities.

-The articles on this site explore many of these uses in more depth, and if you want to start trying out isochronic tones or other types of brainwave recordings yourself, check out The Unexplainable Store.
+The articles on this site explore many of these uses in more depth, and if you want to start trying out isochronic tones or other types of brainwave recordings yourself, check out The Meditation Club.
 I personally like using their alpha and theta meditation recordings regularly, and am experimenting with some of the other tracks.
 They’re all fully guaranteed, and you can get some free samples too.